edwards-lab/libGWAS/README.rst

 Installation
 ============
-MVtest requires python 2.7.x as well as the following libraries:
+libGWAS requires python 2.7.x as well as the following libraries:

 * NumPy (version 1.7.2 or later)   www.numpy.org
 * SciPY (version 0.13.2 or later)  www.scipy.org

-MVTest's installation will attempt to install these required components for you, however, it requires that you have write permission to the installation directory.
+libGWAS's installation will attempt to install these required components for you, however, it requires that you have write permission to the installation directory.
 If you are using a shared system and lack the necessary privileges to install libraries and software yourself, you should